Sovereign49/advent-2023/README.md

 To run the code on a standard Linux machine compile both parts by running build.sh and then use the run script by running the command `sh run.sh <part number>`

-Look at the `day-test` folder for an idea of how the file-structure is laid out.
+Look at the `day-template` folder for an idea of how the file-structure is laid out.